proteanhq/protean/docs/user/application/repository.rst

 Unit of Work
 ------------

 When there is an active Unit of Work in progress, changes performed by repositories are preserved as part of a session, and committed as an ACID transaction at the end.
 The entire transaction can be committed on success, or rolled back on error.
-Though Protean implements transactional functionality, it internally uses session and ACID capabilities of the underlying persistence store, wherever available.
+Though Protean supports transactional functionality, it internally uses session and ACID capabilities of the underlying persistence store, wherever available.

 .. doctest::